-In October 2017, production will begin on the 2015 Script Pipeline contest-winning screenplay Militia, written by Henry Dunham.
+In October 2017, production began on the 2015 Script Pipeline contest-winning screenplay Militia, written by Henry Dunham.
 Henry will make his directorial debut with the crime/thriller.
 The film is set to star Jeffrey Dean Morgan (The Walking Dead) and Jack Huston (Boardwalk Empire).
 Madhouse Entertainment signed Henry a few weeks after he was announced as the winner of the competition, with UTA following suit.

 Jen Goldson, another 2015 contest selection, saw her romantic comedy Off the Menu produced in 2016, starring Santino Fontana (Crazy Ex-Girlfriend) and Dania Ramirez (Devious Maids).
 Jen was introduced to director Jay Silverman at a Script Pipeline event, and the screenplay went into production in less than a year.
 The film will be released in 2017.